symfony/symfony-docs/security.rst

 Often, the user is unknown (i.e. not logged in) when they first visit your website.
-If you visit your homepage right now, you *will* have access and you'll see that you're visiting a page behind the firewall in the toolbar:
+If you visit your homepage right now, you *will* have access and you will see that you are visiting a page behind the firewall in the toolbar:

 .. image:: /_images/security/anonymous_wdt.png
    :align: center

 Visiting a URL under a firewall doesn't necessarily require you to be authenticated (e.g. the login form has to be accessible or some parts of your application are public).
-You'll learn how to restrict access to URLs, controllers or anything else within your firewall in the :ref:`access control
+You will learn how to restrict access to URLs, controllers or anything else within your firewall in the :ref:`access control
 <security-access-control>` section.